thindil/steamsky/bin/doc/MODDING.md

   (items types are in *game.dat* file).
 - Attribute `difficulty`: optional attribute.
 How complicated recipe is.
 Should be between 1 and 100.
-- Attribute `basetype`: In which bases type recipe can be bought.
-If not set, recipe will be know from beginning of game.
-Values: 1 for Industrial, 2 for Agricultural, 3 for Refinery, 4 for Shipyard and 5 for Military.
 - Attribute `time`: optional attribute.
 How long in minutes take crafting selected recipe.
 If not set, it take 15 minutes.